davea42/libdwarf-regressiontests/README.md

         --enable-libdwarf=/some/thing/libdwarf-code
     make

-To build and test-with a shared library libdwarf-0.so:
+To build and test-with a shared library libdwarf.so.0

-add
+add:

-    --enable-shared
+    --enable-shared --disable-static --disable-libelf

 to the configure command.

+Note that any libdwarf from the date-versioned libdwarf will be named libdwarf.so.1 and no semantic-version libdwarf will ever be named with .1 (we will skip from .0 to .2 at some point in the future).

 When doing a shared library build/test, one must set LD_LIBRARY_PATH so running the